 At this point, our study shows Uber only slightly leading over Lyft, with no clear competitive advantage of one over the other.
 This healthy competition between Uber and Lyft can improve access to care, reduce healthcare costs and achieve better health quality outcomes.
 The success of rideshare services translates to more patients keeping their appointments and fewer patients relying on more expensive transportation services and care such as ambulances and ER visits.
 Ultimately, improving transportation for healthcare will yield better care for patients and improve administrative operations and bottom lines for hospitals, providers and insurers.
 Tackling the large transportation barrier with Uber and Lyft services could be the perfect opportunity to move healthcare in a positive direction.

 We are continuing to watch trends as healthcare continues to converge with digital technology.
 Our Health Market Research and Technology Market Research teams have noticed these two markets converging at an increasing pace over the last decade.
 Sign up for our newsletter to stay informed.
 We will be tracking health tech and digital trends in healthcare as part of our future self-funded research studies.
 We offer a holistic understanding of how healthcare and technology will continue to integrate, with deep expertise across both health and technology sectors.
-Contact me for more information on how we can help with your business needs.
+Connect with us for more information on how we can help with your business needs.

 Escalent interviewed a national sample of 1,003 consumers aged 18 and older from April 4 to 6, 2018.
 Respondents were recruited from the Full Circle opt-in online panel of US adults and interviewed online.
 The data were weighted by age and gender to match the demographics of the US population.
 Due to its opt-in nature, this online panel (like most others) does not yield a random probability sample of the target population.
 As such, it is not possible to compute a margin of error or to statistically quantify the accuracy of projections.
 Escalent will supply the exact wording of any survey question upon request.